supercat1337/rpc/README.md

   let rpcResponse = await rpcFetchData("http://localhost:8545", { // The URL of the RPC server
     method: "POST", // The HTTP method to use
-    body: requestMessage.toFormData(), // The FormData object representing the RPCRequest });
+    body: requestMessage.toFormData(), // The FormData object representing the RPCRequestBody });

   return rpcResponse;